Meta-Learning via Classifier(-free) Diffusion Guidance: Introduction

-These developments prompted us to develop alternative methods for explicit meta-learning which natively benefit from rich and multi-modal data.
-Inspired by recent advances in conditional image generation \citep{ramesh_hierarchical_2022, rombach_high-resolution_2022}, we reframe meta-learning as a multi-modal generative modeling problem such that, given a task, its adapted neural network weights and its natural language description are considered equivalent multi-modal task representations.
-What we show is that popular techniques for the image domain, such as CLIP-based guidance \citep{gal_stylegan-nada_2021, patashnik_styleclip_2021}, denoising diffusion models \citep{ho_denoising_2020}, and classifier-free guidance \citep{dhariwal_diffusion_2021, ho_classifier-free_2021, nichol_glide_2022} can be repurposed for the meta-learning setting to generate adapted neural network weights instead of images.
+These developments in transformer networks prompted us to develop alternative methods for meta-learning in weight-space which natively benefit from rich and multi-modal data like in-context learning.
+Inspired by recent advances in conditional image generation \citep{ramesh_hierarchical_2022, rombach_high-resolution_2022}, we recast meta-learning as a multi-modal generative modeling problem such that, given a task, few-shot data and natural language descriptions are considered equivalent conditioning modalities for adaptation (Figure~\ref{fig:optimization}).
+What we show is that popular techniques for the image domain, such as CLIP-based guidance \citep{gal_stylegan-nada_2021, patashnik_styleclip_2021}, denoising diffusion models \citep{ho_denoising_2020}, and classifier-free guidance \citep{dhariwal_diffusion_2021, ho_classifier-free_2021, nichol_glide_2022} can be repurposed for the meta-learning setting to generate adapted neural network weights.
+Using multi-step adaptation instead of traditionally conditioning the model on the natural language task information allows our models to achieve higher performance on each task by breaking down computations into multiple steps.

-Specifically, we approach the generation of neural network weights in two separate phases.
-In the \textit{unconditional pre-training} phase, we train a generative hypernetwork \citep{ha_hypernetworks_2016} to map from its latent space to the weight space of a base model (Figure \ref{fig:schematic}.A).
-In the \textit{guidance} phase, we learn language-conditioned models that can be used to traverse the hypernetwork latent space and find zero-shot adapted weights with high performance on our task (Figure \ref{fig:schematic}.B and \ref{fig:schematic}.C).
+We approach the generation of neural network weights in two separate phases.
+In the \textit{unconditional pre-training} phase, we train a generative hypernetwork \citep{ha_hypernetworks_2016, schurholt_hyper-representations_2022} to map from its latent space to the weight space of a base model (Figure~\ref{fig:schematic}.A).
+In the \textit{guidance} phase, we learn language-conditioned models that can be used to traverse the hypernetwork latent space and find zero-shot adapted weights with high performance on our task (Figure~\ref{fig:schematic}.B and \ref{fig:schematic}.C).
+Our methods can thus benefit from large scale data through the pre-training phase, even when natural language descriptions are not available for all tasks.